Monitoring the COVID-19 epidemic with nationwide telecommunication data: Mediation analysis of the role of mobility in the effect of policy measures on reported cases

 \subsection{Identification}

 We now state the identification conditions and assumptions required for the mediation analysis.
-Imai et al.\cite{Imai.2010a, Imai.2010b} propose a ``sequential ignorability'' assumption under which the direct and indirect effects are identified if the structural equation model is linear and contains no treatment-mediator interaction.
-The assumption consist of two parts.
-In the setting of this study, the assumptions are: (1)~each policy measure is implemented independently of mobility and the reported number of new cases, and (2) within observations with the same status on the policy measures, the number of trips on the mobility variable is independent of the potential number of reported cases.
+Imai et al. \cite{Imai.2010a, Imai.2010b} propose a ``sequential ignorability'' assumption under which the direct and indirect effects are identified if the structural equation model is linear and contains no treatment-mediator interaction.
+The assumption consist of two parts, which for the setting of this study, are: (1)~each policy measure was implemented independently of mobility and the reported number of new cases, and (2) among observations with the same status on the policy measures, the number of trips is independent of the potential number of reported cases.
 The first part of the assumption means that the control variables, the fixed effects, and the random effects in the models are sufficient to remove any confounding in the relationships between the policy measures and mobility as well as any confounding in the relationships between policy measures and the reported number of new cases.
 The second part of the assumption implies that, if we also condition on the policy measures, there is no confounding of the relationship between mobility and the reported number of new cases.
 This is a stronger assumption since it must hold for every observed combination of the policy measures in the data.
-Another assumption necessary for identifying indirect effects is that the mediator is measured without error.
-Since our data cover every trip made with a mobile device the assumption likely holds in this study.
+A sensitivity analysis for the assumptions is presented in Supplement~\ref{supp:mediation_error_correlation}.
+Another assumption necessary for identifying indirect effects is that the mediator (here: each mobility variable) is measured without error.
+This assumption is untestable but may plausibly hold since our data cover every trip between any two postcodes made with a mobile device.